-The GDPR gives extra protection to ‘personal data relating to criminal convictions and offences or related security measures’.
-This covers a wide range of information about criminal activity, allegations, investigations and proceedings.
+The UK GDPR gives extra protection to ‘personal data relating to criminal convictions and offences or related security measures’.
+This covers information about offenders or suspected offenders in the context of criminal activity, allegations, investigations and proceedings.

 Why are there special rules for this data?

 It is not just that this type of information might be seen as more sensitive or ‘private’.
 Recital 75 to the UK GDPR explains that this type of personal data merits specific protection.
 This is because use of this data could create significant risks to the individual’s fundamental rights and freedoms.

 It’s important to remember that individuals suspected or convicted of crimes are a highly stigmatised group.
 They may often be marginalised in a variety of different ways.
 For example, data about criminal allegations or convictions may have a particular impact on:

 - the right to a fair trial;